mniroy/ESP-derailleur/README.md

    - Additionally, install the **AsyncTCP** library, which is a dependency for ESPAsyncWebServer.
 3. **Servo**:
    - Install the Servo library from the Arduino Library Manager or download it from [GitHub](https://github.com/arduino-libraries/Servo).
+4. **WebSocketsServer**:
+   - Install the WebSocketsServer library from the Arduino Library Manager or download it from [GitHub](https://github.com/Links2004/arduinoWebSockets).

 Make sure to include these libraries in your Arduino IDE before compiling and uploading the code.